| | |

 Post stitches create amazing texture in your fabric.
 They can be used to create a variety of patterns and are common in many stitch patterns such as the alpine stitch, basket weave or waffle stitches.

 Whenever you see cable work in crochet, the chances are that they are using post stitches.
 This is why post stitches are sometimes referred to as cables.
+You can browse the range of Dora Does crochet patterns using post stitches here to get a wider view.

 Close up of Dora Does blue round crochet sweater yoke laying on beige carpet